 How should I use this medication?

-Take antacids that have a combination of aluminum and magnesium hydroxide in them at a different time of day than this medication.
-Take these products 2 hours AFTER this medication.
+Take antacids with aluminum and magnesium hydroxide in them at a different time of day than this medication.
+Take antacids 2 hours after this medication.

 Talk to your care team about the use of this medication in children.
-While this medication may be prescribed for children as young as 7 for selected conditions, precautions do apply.
+While it may be prescribed for children as young as 7 years for selected conditions, precautions do apply.

 What if I miss a dose?